 Under the Education Act 1993, parents have the right to withdraw their children from some or all of the sex education delivered as part of the statutory RSHE.
-Parents must state their request in writing to the Vice Principal (Pastoral), this being Dee Robins (dee.robins@mpw.ac.uk).
+Parents must state their request in writing to James Bourne, Head of PSHE (james.bourne@mpw.ac.uk).
 Parents will then be invited into college to discuss the request to ensure that their wishes are fully understood.
 We will clarify the nature and purpose of the curriculum alongside the benefits of receiving this important education and any detrimental effects that withdrawal might have on their student; for example, the emotional and social effects of being excluded as well as the likelihood of the student hearing their peers' version of what was learned in the class rather than what was delivered by the tutor.